AXD Institute - Agentic Experience Design: the new design discipline for agentic AI, founded in the UK by Tony Wood

 Questions & Answers

-Understanding agentic design
+Understanding agentic commerce design

 Key questions about Agentic Experience Design, agentic commerce, agentic AI, agentic shopping, trust architecture, delegation design, and human agent interaction.